pvasek/kudu-wiki/Known-issues.md

 We're still investigating the issue, but in the meantime, this should completely eliminate it.
 The obvious drawback is that you won't be able to use new compiler features.
 If that is a deal killer for you, the alternative workaround is to avoid running out of memory in the VM, using one or more of the following techniques:

-- Scale up to a large VM size.
+- Scale up to a larger VM size.
 - Reduce the number of sites you run in your App Service Plan (remember that slots are distinct sites).
 - Avoid workflows that use a lot of memory. e.g. in some user's case, there was a WebJob that was at time taking 2GB of memory, which combine with the compiler memory usage to trigger the issue.